samhiggie/Run2HTT_Combine_old/README.md

 too much and so is no longer used, but contains some useful code.

 - `PrepDecorrelatedCard.py`: A simple macro using regexes to try and make copies of distributions with year tags attached for use in correllating/decorrellating shapes in combine harvester models.
+Has a `--TrimYears` option for removing the years from histograms, instead of adding them if necessary

 - `SimpleMergeStats.py`: The now in use merging algorithm.
 It uses regexes to match categories and distributions, and simply halves the number of bins the last three slices of the Zero Jet PTH 0-10 category, and in the last slice of the VBF PTH GE 200 Category